jatupan1989/boomjum1989/Compatibility-with-various-Chromium-based-browsers-and-other-extensions.md

 ScriptSafe doesn't work properly with HTTPSB when scripts are blocked by HTTPSB.

-HTTPSB blocks javascript execution using a [Content Security Policy](https://en.wikipedia.org/wiki/Content_Security_Policy) directive, while ScriptSafe used [chrome.contentSettings.javascript.set](https://developer.chrome.com/extensions/contentSettings#property-javascript).
+HTTPSB blocks javascript execution using a [Content Security Policy](https://en.wikipedia.org/wiki/Content_Security_Policy) directive (ScriptSafe uses [chrome.contentSettings.javascript.set](https://developer.chrome.com/extensions/contentSettings#property-javascript).)

 The use of a Content Security Policy by HTTPSB prevents script files from even being requested, and as a result [chrome.webRequest.OnBeforeRequest](https://developer.chrome.com/extensions/webRequest#event-onBeforeRequest) is not fired for these external files, which causes ScriptSafe to not see the existence of these files, therefore they won't appears in ScriptSafe user interface, therefore they can't be whitelisted.